jayeshk7/cpp_server/README.md

 $ pg_config --libdir
 Sample output ----> /usr/lib/x86_64-linux-gnu
 ```
-Assuming you get the sample outputs, you then substitute the path in `CPPFLAGS+=-I/<path> .... ` in the Makefile with `/usr/include/postgresql`.
+Assuming your output is same as the sample outputs shown above, you then substitute the path in `CPPFLAGS+=-I/<path> .... ` in the Makefile with `/usr/include/postgresql`.
 And the path in `CPPFLAGS+= ... -L/<path> ...` in the Makefile with `/usr/lib/x86_64-linux-gnu`.
 Now run `make server` again.

 Reference - [Official libpq docs](https://www.postgresql.org/docs/current/libpq-build.html)